-With both PR and marketing turning heavily towards incorporating more technology, there is no doubt that the two will become more integrated.
-Like marketing, PR is shifting to become a more results-driven industry based around concrete numbers and analytics.
+With both PR and marketing turning heavily towards incorporating more tech, there is no doubt that the two will become more integrated.
+Like marketing, PR strategy is shifting to become a more results-driven industry based around concrete numbers and analytics.
 As time continues, these two major industries have the potential to collide and build off of each other.

 Where do you see journalism headed in the next ten years?